georgexyz19/georgexyz.com/content/posts/python-io-module.md

 built-in C module `_io`.
 This
 [stack overflow answer](https://stackoverflow.com/questions/26208863/whats-the-difference-between-io-and-io)
 explains how the source code is organized.
-Unfortunately I don't want to read the C code at this moment, so I really don't much to discuss for this post.
+Unfortunately I don't want to read the C code at this moment, so I really don't have much to discuss in this post.
 Hopefully I could add more to this post in the future when I read the C source code or discover some good resources on this topic.